capocasa/limdb/docs.rst

 ##########

 By default, keys and values are strings, but you can use any Nim system data type except `ref`.

-Pass a tuple one or two data types.
+Add a tuple for seperate types for the keys and values

 .. code-block:: nim
     import limdb